sandipransing/rails_tiny_mce/README.md

 # RailsTinyMCE : Rich Text Editor
 -----------
-This plugin based on ja_tiny_mce plugin, thanks to ilake for his great job.
+TinyMCE is a javascript rich text editor.
+It is easy to integrate into blogs, cms, messages and mailers.

-Plugin works with jrails(jquery), paperclip plugin
+Plugin uses jrails(jquery) and paperclip plugin for upload support.

 Features
 --------------